pnakule/linux-command-reference/README.md

 # 🐧

 ### This repository contains Linux commands I have learned.
-I use it as a quick reference instead of searching the internet or old chats.
+I use it as a quick reference instead of searching the internet.